OET Nursing Speaking: Role Plays, Samples & Practice

 Handle a new scenario with empathy, clarity, and safety-netting.

-Patient-friendly wrap-up
+Layperson-friendly wrap-up

 Summarize, check understanding, and confirm what happens next.